Nieman Fellowship: The Abrams Nieman Fellowship for Local Investigative Journalism

 Funded by the Abrams Foundation, the Abrams Nieman Fellowship for Local Investigative Journalism was created in 2018 to bolster deeply reported local and regional news stories in underserved areas throughout the United States.
 Candidates selected for the fellowship spend two semesters at Harvard and then receive financial support for up to nine months of fieldwork to develop an investigative project that will provide better, more in-depth coverage of issues important to the communities they serve.

 The Knight Visiting Nieman Fellowship

 Funded by the John S. and James L. Knight Foundation, this fellowship offers a short-term research opportunity to individuals interested in working on special projects designed to advance journalism in some new way.
 Candidates need not be practicing journalists, but must demonstrate the ways in which their work at Harvard and the Nieman Foundation may improve the prospects for journalism's future.
 This may be related to research, programming, design, financial strategies or another topic.
 Both U.S. and international applicants are invited to apply.

+The Liang-Zhou Nieman Fellowship

+Established in 2025 with a $1.5 million endowment gift from the Endeavor Foundation, the Liang-Zhou Nieman Fellowship Fund supports journalists selected for the Nieman program who work in or are from China, Taiwan and Hong Kong.
+The fund may additionally be used to finance journalism programming and initiatives that support coverage of those areas.